TYaDream/Few-Sensor_Knowledge-_Distillation/README.md

 pip install -r requirements.txt
 ```

-If you need a specific CUDA version of PyTorch, install PyTorch first from the official PyTorch website, then run `pip install -r requirements.txt`.
+If you want to train with a GPU, install the PyTorch version that matches your CUDA environment first, then install the remaining dependencies.

-## Dataset
+## Dataset Format

-Pass the dataset folder with `--data-root`.
-The expected layout is one folder per concentration label, where the folder name contains three comma-separated target values:
+Use `--data-root` to specify the dataset directory.
+The dataset should be organized by concentration labels.
+Each subfolder name should contain three comma-separated target values, for example:

 ```text
 /path/to/zhang_dataset/